 Unassuming Saint-Martin-de-Belleville combines the charm of a traditional Alpine village, complete with a quaint village square and a 16th-century church, with access to the vast Three Valleys ski domain.
 Not only does Saint-Martin-de-Belleville have 600km of world-class skiing on the doorstep but it is active throughout the year, making it a wonderful destination in the summer months too.
-Carefully chosen by our Alpine property experts, take a look at our portfolio of unique properties for sale in Saint-Martin-de-Belleville which includes bespoke chalets and brand-new ski apartments.
+Carefully chosen by our Alpine property experts, take a look at our portfolio of ski properties for sale in Saint-Martin-de-Belleville which includes bespoke ski chalets and brand-new ski apartments.

 There is a diverse array of ski properties for sale in Saint-Martin-de-Belleville, ranging from standalone chalets with private facilities through to demi-chalets and ski apartments.
 Whilst there is a steady flow of resale opportunities, new-build properties are becoming increasingly rare thanks to the town’s strict PLU.
 In fact, one of our projects, Caseblanche, occupies one of the final plots for development on the front de neige.